Understanding Tongue Tie and Breastfeeding

 If a tongue-tie is truly restricting function - and other approaches haven't helped - then a frenotomy (a quick procedure to release the tie) might help.

-Whatever the situation, I'll take the time to assess thoroughly, explain clearly, and help you make a decision that feels right for your baby and your family.
+Whatever the situation, I welcome you to book an in-home consult.
+I'll take time to assess thoroughly and explain clearly.
+After which, you get to make a decision that feels right for you and your baby.

 If you're struggling with feeding, or wondering whether tongue-tie might be part of the picture - you don’t have to figure it out on your own.